jpmcb/Javascript-Clock-and-timer/README.md

 *A simple JavaScript clock and timer.
 Made with vanilla Javascript & Bootstrap.*

-Message me if you have questions on my code!
+Message me if you have questions on the code!
 Thanks!